trussworks/Engineering-Playbook/docs/developing/languages/ruby/installation.md

 ### Setup Instructions

+If you don't have a specific project in mind, install the [latest version that has been released](https://www.ruby-lang.org/en/news/) and then configure that to be the global default version.

-You'll need to know if the project you are running requires a specific version of Ruby.
+If you are planning to work on a specific project, you'll need to know what version of Ruby that project requires.
 The convention is for this to be defined in a project's `Gemfile`.
 Look for a line that looks like this:

 ```ruby
 ruby "~> 3.1.2"
 ```

 In the above example, any version of Ruby in the range `3.1.2` to `3.1.99999` will suffice.

-If you don't have a specific project in mind, install the [latest version that has been released](https://www.ruby-lang.org/en/news/).

 #### Install Prerequisites